cisco-open/camblet-driver/README.md

 ## Installation

-The kernel module is not yet packaged, but it is possible to install it with [DKMS](https://github.com/dell/dkms).
+It is also possible to manually install the kernel module with [DKMS](https://github.com/dell/dkms).

 ### DKMS Support